Neale Publishing Company: History

 Beginning in 1915, the company began a gradual decline.
 It moved locations to a smaller and less expensive building, sold much of its back catalog at a significant discount, and stopped nearly all of its print advertising.
 In 1919, the company's bindery was destroyed in a fire.
 No new books were published between 1920 and 1927 as Walter Neale focused his attention on several other business ventures, including two other publishing companies and a supply company.
 Publications resumed in 1927, culminating in Neale publishing a book of his own in 1929: Life of Ambrose Bierce, a tribute to his friend who had disappeared in 1913.
 Neale died of heart disease in 1933 and, with his death, the company went defunct.

 In 1977, Morningside Press published Neale Books: An Annotated Bibliography by Robert T. Krick, which documented all of the books Neale published over the course of its existence.

-Noted books
+Books

 The Neale Publishing Company released at least 596 titles between 1894 and 1933.
 Of those, 215 were fiction, 279 were non-fiction, and 75 were poetry.
+The company published several books by Ambrose Bierce as well as books by G. Moxley Sorrel, Eugenie Jones-Bacon, Armistead C. Gordon, Robert Hamill Nassau, Charles Massie Long, Henry E. Shepherd, William Estabrook Chancellor, John Wilson Townsend, Cuthbert Lee, Percival Pollard, Katie Daffan, James Havelock Campbell, Charles William Super, Virginia Mason, Elmer Willis Serl, Walter Neale, Mary Newton Stanard, Carl Holliday, Marcus Joseph Wright, William Montgomery Meigs, James Parker, Edwin Du Bois Shurter, Lawrence Wilson, Wilson J. Vance, Wayland Fuller Dunaway, Anne Wilson, John Thompson Gray, Annie L. Sloan, Elizabeth May Montague, Eliza C. Tulloch, Pattie Stone, Roe R. Hobbs, Samuel Jackson Shields, Thomas Lane Carter Jr. and John Goode.